-Before 2016, the same could not apply for Guinea-Bissau.
-At times, the nation struggled for respect in a country with few resources; at other times, events prohibited Guinea-Bissau from participating in qualifying.
-But just like Ghana, Guinea-Bissau has a black star on its flag.
+Before 2016, Guinea-Bissau languished in the wilderness and struggled for respect in a country with few resources; at other times, events prohibited Guinea-Bissau from qualifying.
+Like Ghana, Guinea-Bissau has a black star on its flag.
 In 2016, not one, but two stars, emerged from Guinea-Bissau.
 What seemed like a lost campaign turned out to be one of the major stories in 2016 as Guinea-Bissau qualified for the 2017 Africa Cup of Nations.

 The Long Wait and the Early Beginnings

-On June 1, 1996, Guinea-Bissau surprised many people when it went up 2-0 after Tavares Pereira scored twice.
+On June 1, 1996, Guinea-Bissau went up 2-0, courtesy of both goals from Tavares Pereira.
 Guinea responded with two quick goals of their own in the second half.
 Aboubakar Sidik Camara, commonly known as "Titi," notched his goals within minutes from each other.
-The task seemed tougher Guinea-Bissau following Pereira's straight red card in the 65th minute.
-However, Cipriano Co put Guinea-Bissau up and the nation held on to a famous victory.
+In Guinea-Bissau, the task seemed more arduous following Pereira's straight red card in the 65th minute.
+However, Cipriano Co put Guinea-Bissau up, and the nation held on to a famous victory.
 Guinea-Bissau had a legitimate chance of reaching the second phase of qualifying.
-However, two quick goals broke a 1-1 draw, and Guinea was unable to find a second road goal to force extra time.
+However, two quick goals broke a 1-1 draw, and Guinea could not find a second road goal to force extra time.
 In the end, Guinea-Bissau lost 3-1.

-The 3-2 victory remains Guinea-Bissau only victory in World Cup qualifying to date.
+The 3-2 victory remained Guinea-Bissau's only World Cup qualifying victory until Sept.
+4, 2019.

 Sinking into Dormancy and Irrelevancy

-Guinea-Bissau's two games in June 1996 happened to be the only games the nation played that year.
+Guinea-Bissau's two games in June 1996 were the nation's only games that year.
 The Confederation of African Football (CAF) barred Guinea-Bissau from qualifying for the 1998 Africa Cup of Nations due to having withdrawn from qualifying for the 1996 Africa Cup of Nations.
 After its first World Cup qualifiers in 1996, Guinea-Bissau did not play another match until Nov.
 29, 1997.

 Most of the matches that Guinea-Bissau did play either involved World Cup qualifiers or regional games.
-The nation did not even play a single game in 1998, 1999, 2002, 2004, 2006, 2008 and 2009.
-During that period, Guinea-Bissau could not participate in qualification for the 2008 Africa Cup of Nations due to unpaid debits the nation owed to Africa's governing body.
+Still, Guinea-Bissau could not qualify for the 2008 Africa Cup of Nations due to unpaid debits the nation owed to Africa's governing body.

 Breaking Ground and Near Misses

-In 2010, Guinea-Bissau was back in a qualifying phase for the Africa Cup of Nations after not having played in over two years.
-As a result, the nation was ranked 188th in the world on Aug.
+In 2010, Guinea-Bissau returned to an Africa Cup of Nations qualification phase after not playing a game in over two years.
+The absence saw the nation ranked 188th n the world on Aug.
 11, 2010, making Guinea-Bissau the fourth-lowest ranked African country during the qualification phase.

-In 2012, Guinea-Bissau had an opportunity to encounter one of Africa's elite nations - Cameroon, who was in turmoil after missing out on 2012 Africa Cup of Nations.
+In 2012, Guinea-Bissau had an opportunity to encounter one of Africa's elite nations - Cameroon, who was in turmoil after missing out on the 2012 Africa Cup of Nations.
 The chaos stemmed from a player's strike over unpaid bonuses, including a notable player.
 On Dec.
-16, 2011, Cameroon's governing body suspended Samuel Eto'o for 15 matches, which would include the two games against Guinea-Bissau.
+16, 2011, Cameroon's governing body suspended Samuel Eto'o for 15 matches, including the two games against Guinea-Bissau.

 In 2014, Guinea-Bissau attempted to qualify for the 2015 Africa Cup of Nations, beginning with a home-and-home against the Central African Republic.
-The second leg would be the difference, with Cecero Semedo scoring twice in the second leg as Guinea-Bissau advanced 3-1 on aggregate.
-However, Botswana would eliminate Guinea-Bissau in the next round 3-1 on aggregate.
+The second leg proved vital as Cecero Semedo scored twice in the second leg as Guinea-Bissau advanced 3-1 on aggregate.
+However, Botswana eliminated Guinea-Bissau in the next round 3-1 on aggregate.

 On Apr.
 8, 2015, Guinea-Bissau was in Pot 4 ahead of the draw for the 2017 Africa Cup of Nations qualification phase; the nation would face Zambia, Congo, and Kenya.
-Some experts had Guinea-Bissau at only one percent to advance to the 2017 Africa Cup of Nation.
-G had its toughest test in its first qualifying match - a road match in Levy Mwanawasa Stadium in Ndola on June 13, 2015.
+Some experts had Guinea-Bissau at only one percent to advance to the 2017 Africa Cup of Nations.
+Guinea-Bissau had its toughest test in its first qualifier - an away match in Levy Mwanawasa Stadium in Ndola on June 13, 2015.
 When the game finished, Guinea-Bissau pulled off an impressive scoreless draw.
 Guinea-Bissau hoped to gain confidence ahead of a home qualifier against Congo.
 Instead, Guinea-Bissau allowed Férébory Doré to score all his team's goals as Congo won 4-2 in Bissau.

-A month after Doré managed to score four goals in one match, Guinea-Bissau allowed another four-goal performance.
+A month after allowing Doré to score four goals in one match, Guinea-Bissau allowed another four-goal performance.
 Liberia's William Jebor notched all four of Liberia's goals within six days to confirm Guinea-Bissau's elimination from the 2018 FIFA World Cup.
-Jebor's hat-trick included two goals in the opening 12 minutes of the second leg in Bissau.
+Jebor's hat-trick included two goals in the opening 12 minutes of the second leg in Bissau, which finished 3-1.

-That second leg finished 3-1; the manager of those qualifiers, plus the previous two Africa Cup of Nations qualifiers was Paulo Torres.
+That manager of those qualifiers, plus the previous two Africa Cup of Nations qualifiers, was Paulo Torres.
 On Sept.
 30, 2015, the CAF suspended Torres from managing the nation.
-This decision was due to destructive behavior that the coach inflicted on a referee during the match in Zambia.
-Following the 3-1 defeat to Liberia, Guinea-Bissau fired Torres, and a former manager returned to Guinea-Bissau.
+This decision was because of the coach's destructive behavior toward a referee during the match in Zambia.
+Following the 3-1 defeat to Liberia, Guinea-Bissau fired Torres.

-In 2016, Baciro Cande returned to become the manager of Guinea-Bissau, following some manager's firing.
-During his first stint, Cande and Guinea-Bissau rarely played matches between 2001 and 2009, let alone play two games within a week during qualifying.
-But in March 2016, Guinea-Bissau encountered Kenya in five days, with new stars and Guinea-Bissau getting favorable results.
+In 2016, Baciro Cande returned to become the manager of Guinea-Bissau, following Torres's firing.
+During Cande's first stint, Guinea-Bissau rarely played matches between 2001 and 2009.
+In March 2016, Guinea-Bissau encountered Kenya in five days, with new stars and Guinea-Bissau getting favorable results.

 The Crucial Result in Nairobi

-Now, Guinea-Bissau could qualify for the tournament in June 2016.
-The first part came on June 4, 2016, in a game where three key players received their maiden caps for Guinea-Bissau.
-Guinea-Bissau had taken an early lead thanks to a Zezinho penalty kick, only for Collins Mbseuma to score his 20th career goal for Zambia.
-Having joined South Korea's Ulsan Hyundai, Frederic Mendy gained his first cap in this match.
-Mendy scored his initial goal in the 36th minute, putting Guinea-Bissau in the driver's seat.
+These results meant Guinea-Bissau could qualify for the tournament, and the first objective came on June 4, 2016.
+It was a game where three players received their maiden caps for Guinea-Bissau.
+The nation led early courtesy of a Zezinho penalty kick, only for Collins Mbseuma to score his 20th career goal for Zambia.
+Recently having joined South Korea's Ulsan Hyundai, Frederic Mendy gained his first cap in this match and scored a goal in the 36th minute, putting Guinea-Bissau in the driver's seat for a possible berth.

-But Zambia would not abandon definitely; they were the 2012 Africa Cup of Nations champions.
-The captain of that squad, Christopher Katongo scored his 22nd goal for Zambia.
-A chance at direct qualification would require a result in its final qualifier in Congo.
-Cue in Toni Silva, a Bissau-Guinean born player who played for Portugal in the youth levels.
-Thanks to costly Zambian defending, Silva scored in the 90th minute.
-The 3-2 result gave Guinea-Bissau the result it needed.
-On the following day, Kenya overturned an early deficit to defeat Congo 2-1.
+The 2012 Africa Cup of Nations champions Zambia would not abandon quickly, and Christopher Katongo scored his 22nd goal for Zambia.
+That result could have meant that it would be necessary for its final qualifier in Congo.
+Cue in Toni Silva, a Bissau-Guinean-born player who represented Portugal at the youth levels.
+Thanks to costly Zambian defending, Silva's stoppage-time goal gave the hosts the needed result.
+A day after Guinea-Bissau won 3-2 against Zambia, Kenya overturned an early deficit to defeat Congo 2-1.

 A Historic Victory in Bissau